Clare Allen

 About me

-I'm here for all women.
-Whilst my welcoming practice is open to everyone, of all genders and identities, I have over two decades experience working with women at all stages of their life and experiences.
-This covers every aspect of the particular ways women can experience challenge such as emotional and psychological strain, financial issues, family pressures, domestic issues, abuse, business and professional stress, relationships, returning to work, parenting, eating disorders, confidence, caring, health, illness, menopause and perimenopause, reinvention, recovery and just getting through.
+My welcoming practice is open to everyone, of all genders and identities, but I also have over two decades experience working with women at all stages of life and experience.
+This covers every aspect of the particular ways women may experience challenge such as emotional and psychological strain, financial issues, family pressures, domestic issues, abuse, business and professional stress, relationships, returning to work, parenting, eating disorders, confidence, caring, health, illness, menopause and perimenopause, reinvention, recovery and just getting through.

 Training, qualifications & experience

 As well as my private practice I am a Volunteer Counsellor/Honorary Teaching Assistant at the University of Aberdeen's counselling and research clinic.
-I am a member of both COSCA and BACP.
+I am a member of COSCA, BACP and BPS.

 Member organisations